Simmigon-flagg/GSU-2019-HACKATHON-API-INTRODUCTION/README.md

 Type or copy paste  curl  http://www.google.com to view the data return.

-For some of these Demo you will need a GitHub account.
+For some of these Demos, you will need a GitHub account.

 ##### Github API

 Go to https://github.com/  and sign up for an account like you would do any other sign up.

-To Follow me on GitHub click here  https://github.com/simmigon-flagg and I’ll follow you back.
+To Follow me on GitHub, click here  https://github.com/simmigon-flagg and I’ll follow you back.
 You can see all of my publish repos and what I post in the future.

 Type or copy paste  curl -I  https://api.github.com/ to view the data return.

 Type or copy paste  curl  https://api.github.com/users/{user} to view the data return.

-To learn more about the GitHub api copy or paste https://developer.github.com/v3/ into an URL search bar.
+To learn more about the GitHub API, copy or paste https://developer.github.com/v3/ into an URL search bar.

 ##### POSTMAN